Kathleen “Kay” June Stone

 Having grown up in a Russian Orthodox family, Kay sought an Orthodox church after moving to the West, and she, Richard and the girls were active members of Holy Trinity Greek Orthodox Church in Spokane while they lived in St. Maries.
 Countless Sundays were spent in Spokane for Divine Liturgy, often followed by lunch downtown, a visit to Riverfront Park, or a performance at the opera house or a Spokane Children’s Theater production.

-She is survived by brothers Andy of Erie, Pa., Frank (Joan) of Hobart, Ind., Donald (Barbara) of Bradford, Pa., Alexander (Mary) of Cleveland, Kenneth (Georgie) of Clifford, Va., and Gregory (Jennifer) of Philipsburg; sisters Barbara of Philipsburg, Madeline (Robert) Mehallow of Syracuse, N.Y., Patricia Sudik of Niles, Ohio, and Verone Hill of Philipsburg; husband, Richard, of Lewiston; daughters, Mary Stone and Sarah (Mike) Chapman of Lewiston; grandsons James (Susan) Shively of Moyie Springs, Idaho, Aaron Shively of Lewiston, Jake and Josh Tatko of Lewiston; and granddaughter, Clara Chapman of Lewiston; as well as nephews and nieces too numerous to mention.
+She is survived by brothers Andy, of Erie, Pa., Frank (Joan), of Hobart, Ind., Donald (Barbara), of Bradford, Pa., Alexander (Mary), of Cleveland, Kenneth (Georgie), of Clifford, Va., and Gregory (Jennifer), of Philipsburg; sisters Barbara, of Philipsburg, Madeline (George) Mehallow, of Syracuse, N.Y., Patricia Sudik, of Niles, Ohio, and Verone Hill, of Philipsburg; husband Richard, of Lewiston; daughters, Mary Stone and Sarah (Mike) Chapman, of Lewiston; grandsons James (Susan) Shively, of Moyie Springs, Idaho, Aaron Shively, of Lewiston, Jake and Josh Tatko, of Lewiston; and granddaughter Clara Chapman, of Lewiston; as well as nephews and nieces too numerous to mention.

 Thank you to Dr. McIntosh and Karen, Dr. Soloniuk, Advanced Care Hospice and their wonderful team, and to Open Arms Home Care.
 They are special people.
 Memorial donations may be made to the Alzheimer’s Association at alz.org or to the Willow Center for Grieving Children in Lewiston at willow-center.org.